qase-tms/qase-javascript/qase-cypress/README.md

 ## Configuration

 Qase Cypress reporter can be configured in multiple ways:
+- by adding configuration block in `cypress.config.js`,
-- using a config file `qase.config.json`
+- using a separate config file `qase.config.json`,
-- using environment variables
+- using environment variables (they override the values from the configuration files).

 For a full list of configuration options, see the [Configuration reference](../qase-javascript-commons/README.md#configuration).